vipularya135/AI_HelpDesk-Application/README.md

 ## Overview

 SHARP-Application is a real-time, voice-first virtual technician that assists users in troubleshooting consumer appliances (e.g., washing machines) by engaging in natural conversations in their native language.
-Powered by Retrieval-Augmented Generation (RAG), the system retrieves precise instructions from multilingual user manuals and delivers responses through an animated AI avatar, providing a seamless, human-like customer support experience.
+Powered by Retrieval-Augmented Generation (RAG), the system retrieves precise instructions from multilingual user manuals and delivers responses through an speech, providing a seamless, human-like customer support experience.

 ---